Eligibility and Application Process

 My child takes medication every day.
 Can you help with that?

-There are three nurses at each camp who will administer all medications and oversee all treatments that your child requires.
+There are four nurses at each camp who will administer all medications and oversee all treatments that your child requires.
 Upon arrival at camp, you will have the opportunity to meet the nurses and review the heath care needs of your child.
 Rest assured, if the nurses have any concerns about your son or daughter, they will contact you for further advice.

 Will I be able to have my laundry done?